 Bring any water needed, there is NO water along the trail.

 Be prepared for cold weather.
-The wind is fierce and VERY cold.
+The wind can be fierce and VERY cold.
 Weather can change quickly.